bartekjaszczak/practicestuff/README.md

 ## What's next & bug reports

-The application in its current state suits my needs, but I'm open for proposals, either for new skills to practice or more configurability.
+The application in its current state suits my needs, but I'm open for proposals, either for new skills to practise or more configurability.
 If you feel that the app lacks something, feel free to open an issue or a PR!
 I'd be more than happy.

 As for the bugs, there are some for sure.
 If you see one, report it!